Several fitness functions and entanglement gates in quantum kernel generation: Quantum Kernel for Support Vector Machine

-To illustrate the comprehensive encoding scheme encompassing various types of gates, we employ three qubits and allocate 10 bits per gene, as depicted in Figure \ref{encode}.
-The genetic algorithm involves an initial population of individuals, represented by bit strings with a size of $N+\binom{N}{2} +4$.
+The genetic algorithm randomly initiates the initial population of individuals.
 The evaluation function deciphers each individual, constructing an associated quantum circuit.
 This circuit, in conjunction with the training dataset, is employed to assess the corresponding kernel matrices, which are then integrated into SVM algorithms for fitness function computation.
 Individuals exhibiting superior fitness are more likely to be selected and subjected to diverse genetic operations, including mutation, crossover, and selection, resulting in the creation of a new generation of individuals or quantum circuits.
 This iterative process continues until the convergence criteria are met.
+To illustrate the comprehensive encoding scheme encompassing various types of gates, we employ three qubits and allocate 10 bits per gene, as depicted in Figures \ref{encode} and \ref{encode-1}.